yashpatel5400/ARia/README.md

 # ARia
-It's like playing the piano but AR
+It's like playing the piano but guitAR